 Known as the Jewel of the West Coast, Langebaan enjoys almost year-round sunshine and boasts azure waters and unsurpassed natural beauty.
 Bordering the West Coast National Park, Langebaan is an internationally acclaimed Ramsar Site for its importance as a wetland and is host myriad bird species.
 The mild climate and protected waters of the lagoon also make it the perfect location for many water sports.

 Coordinates: 33° 6′ 50″ S 18° 3′ 9″ E

 Situated in South Africa’s largest natural Bay, Saldanha is known for its contrasts and natural beauty.
-The hub of the fishing industry as well as a holiday hotspot for water sport lovers, the bay also hosts the South African Military Academy, in which can be found a pristine nature reserve which becomes a floral wonderland in spring and offers great vantage points from which to view the Southern Right Whale in calving season.
+The hub of the fishing industry as well as a holiday hotspot for water sports lovers, the bay also hosts the South African Military Academy, in which can be found a pristine nature reserve which becomes a floral wonderland in spring and offers great vantage points from which to view the Southern Right Whale in the calving season.